 Twitter allows you to share thoughts and information in real-time, bringing people from all over the world together like never before.

-Professional tennis player Serena Williams uses Twitter to keep up with the latest news from Green Day, her favorite band.
+Many use Twitter solely to read, while others use it to communicate their thoughts.
+For example, professional tennis player Serena Williams uses Twitter to keep up with the latest news from Green Day, her favorite band.

-Snoop Dog, the rapper, enjoys getting baking tips from Martha Stewart’s everyday recipes when he wakes up in the morning.
+While Snoop Dog, the rapper, enjoys getting baking tips from Martha Stewart’s everyday recipes when he wakes up in the morning.

 These are celebrities whose profiles are easily accessible.
 However, what about those accounts that are private?